Calbabreaker/dotfiles/README.md

 ![nvim-screenshot0](./.github/nvim-screenshot0.png)
 ![nvim-screenshot1](./.github/nvim-screenshot1.png)

-By default no language servers treesitter parsers (basically really good syntax highlighting) are installed.
-You can install a language server using `:LspInstall server_name` (eg. `:LspInstall tsserver` for JavaScript and Typescript) and a treesitter parser with `:TSInstall language-name` (eg.
+By default no language servers or treesitter parsers are installed.
-`:TSInstall javascript`).
+Install a treesitter parser using `:TSInstall language-name` (e.g. `:TSInstall javascript`) and language server or debugger using npm/yarn or system package manager.

-You will need to have prettier installed (using `npm install -g prettier` or `yarn global add prettier`) to format JavaScript, HTML, CSS, etc. files.
+Prettier will be needed to format JavaScript, HTML, CSS, etc. files, and clang-format will be needed to format C++, C files.

-You might need to install `xsel` to make it work with system clipboard.
+Might need to install `xsel` to make NeoVim work with system clipboard.

 ## Xmonad